Garre: Lineage

 The Garre are divided into the Tuff and Quranyow sub-clans.
 While the Tuffs are further divided into the Ali and Adola groups, the Quranyow are divided into the Asare and Furkesha.

-The eponymous ancestor of Garre clan:
+The eponymous ancestor of the Garre clan:

 In history, Identities on the Move: Clanship and Pastoralism in Northern Kenya, by Gunther Schlee, Voice and Power, by Hayward and UNDP Paper on Kenya, the Garre are divided into the following clans.